Physics Joints

 World -> Link 1 -> Link 2 -> Link 3 -> Link 4 -> Link 5 -> Link 6

-- The first revolute joint is added to Link 1, with its base property left empty.
+• The 1st revolute joint is added to Link 1, with its base property left empty.

-- The thrid revolute joint is added to Link 3 with its base property set to Link 2.
+• The 3rd revolute joint is added to Link 3 with its base property set to Link 2.

-- The sixth revolute joint is added to Link 6 with its base property set to Link 5.
+• The 6th revolute joint is added to Link 6 with its base property set to Link 5.

-Note that a joint isn’t added to the base part/link of the robot.
-This isn’t necessary since the base part doesn’t move and so Link 1 can be jointed to the world.
+Note that a joint isn’t added to the base part (or link) of the robot.
+This isn’t necessary since the base part doesn’t move, so Link 1 can be attached (jointed) to the world.

 Four Bar Linkage